 If there is a central organizing concept in political science, it is power.
 One of the fundamental issues in the study of power is choice: who gets what, when, and why?
 This course examines the relationship between power and choice.
 It focuses on the wide variety of ways political analysts have conceptualized power and politics in the United States.
-Through a close and careful reading of a select number of representative texts, the course examines the theoretical underpinnings, ideological content, and political implications of eight major paradigms of American politics: liberalism, conservatism, Marxism, elite theory, pluralism, race, feminism, and neo-conservatism.
+Through a close and careful reading of a select number of representative texts, the course examines the theoretical underpinnings, ideological content, and politics: liberalism, conservatism, Marxism, elite theory, pluralism, race, feminism, and neo-conservatism.
 Lectures will provide students with the necessary background to situate each paradigm within its proper historical, intellectual and analytical context.